North Bethesda, Maryland: History

 In the early 19th century, much of the area was part of a 3700 acre tobacco plantation owned by a slaveowning family with the surname of Riley.
 One of the Rileys' slaves, Josiah Henson, is thought by historians to be the inspiration for Harriet Beecher Stowe's Uncle Tom's Cabin.
 In 1806, the Washington Turnpike Company was chartered to improve the old Seneca route, by then known as the Georgetown-Frederick Road.
 The road was opened in 1828, but had nearly washed away by 1848.
 The Riley plantation house was located on this road, and the plantation house's kitchen (in which Henson is known to have slept) still stands near the course of this road.

 By the late 19th century, the area was privileged with stops along a train route, and by the early 20th century with its own trolley tracks on the line connecting Georgetown and Rockville (along current-day Fleming Avenue).
 During this time, development bloomed around train and trolley stops, and a number of wealthy families, including those of Captain James F. Oyster and Charles I. Corby (who developed methods that revolutionized the baking industry), lived or summered in the area.
 Nonetheless, the area remained sparsely populated through the 1920s.

 The arrival of the automobile eventually transformed the area into a commuter suburb of Washington, D.C.
 By the 1950s, the area had sprouted a number of developer-conceived neighborhoods with tract houses for the middle-class.

 While some traditional neighborhoods remain, other areas have struggled with issues related to suburban sprawl.
 Like most other suburbs in Montgomery County, the Maryland-National Capital Park and Planning Commission (M-NCPPC) engages in master planning for all development.
 The White Flint Master Plan is designed to alleviate negative aspects of future high-density development in North Bethesda.

 Disputed name

+North Bethesda station Metro pylon looking towards 915 Meeting St, home to headquarters for Choice Hotels, Sodexo North America, and JOOLA.

 The use of the name North Bethesda for this census-designated region has in the past been questioned by local residents and online commenters.
-Skeptics have dismissed the census-designated place as just a southern portion of Rockville or the region north of Bethesda rather than a defined place and the name as a neologism coined by realtors to bestow the cache of Bethesda on a less well-known area.
+Skeptics have dismissed the census-designated place as just a southern portion of Rockville or the region north of Bethesda rather than a defined place and the name as a neologism coined by realtors to bestow the cachet of Bethesda on a less well-known area.

 The reason for the misconception includes its location between more well-known areas, especially as most of North Bethesda lies in the 20852 ZIP code it shares with Rockville and uses the Rockville postal address, whereas the eastern part of the CDP uses the Kensington address and ZIP code, and the southern regions has the 20814 zip code of Bethesda proper.